 Update: Six pilot cars arrived in Boston in early October 2019 for testing.
 This first six-car consist went into service in December 2020.
-Production of the remaining Red Line cars is underway with the first production cars due by the end of summer 2021.

 As described above, due to a derailment on the Orange Line with the new cars, the MBTA has taken precautionary measures by removing both the new Orange Line and Red Line cars until a complete and thorough evaluation can determine the factors leading to the incident.
 The Vehicle Engineering team, along with other internal and external stakeholders, is managing the evaluation process of both cars and infrastructure.